MicrosoftDocs/azure-stack-docs/azure-stack/includes/known-issue-az-install-5-az.md

         $app=New-AzADApplication -DisplayName 'newapp' -IdentifierUris http://anything.contoso.onmicrosoft.com
         New-AzADServicePrincipal -Role Owner -ApplicationId $app.ApplicationId
         ```
 - Occurrence: Common

-### Error thrown with Set-AzKeyvaultAccessPolicy
+### Error thrown with Set-AzureRMKeyvaultAccessPolicy, Set-AzKeyvaultAccessPolicy

 - Applicable: Azure Stack environments using ADFS.
 - Symptom: Error thrown as  `Requested OData version is not supported.
 Only OData version 4.0 is supported` while executing the cmdlet.
 - Remediation:
-    - Please use the BypassObjectIdValidation parameter
+    - Please use the BypassObjectIdValidation parameter.
+Azure stack ADFS supports only the OData version 4, while the powershell client is making the call with Odata 3 resulting in the error
         ```powershell
                 Set-AzKeyVaultAccessPolicy -VaultName $KeyVaultName -ResourceGroupName $RGName -ObjectId $ServicePrincipalObjectId -BypassObjectIdValidation -PermissionsToKeys all -PermissionsToSecrets all
         ```